Paul Williams (Buddhist studies scholar): Biography

-Williams studied at the University of Sussex's School of African & Asian Studies where he graduated with a first class BA in 1972.
-He then went on to study Buddhist Philosophy at Wadham College, University of Oxford, where he was awarded his DPhil in 1978.
+Williams studied at Simon Langton Grammar School, Canterbury and the University of Sussex's School of African & Asian Studies where he graduated with a first class BA in 1972.
+He then went on to study Buddhist Philosophy at Wolfson College and Wadham College, University of Oxford, where he was the Bowra Research Fellow and awarded his DPhil in 1978.
 His main research interests are Madhyamaka Buddhist philosophy, Mahayana Buddhism, and Medieval philosophical and mystical thought.

 Williams was a Buddhist himself for many years but has since converted to Roman Catholicism, an experience he wrote about in his book The Unexpected Way and in an article, "On converting from Buddhism to Catholicism – One convert's story."
 He is now a professed lay member of the Dominican Order.

-Williams married Sharon in 1971.
-They have three children: Myrddin, Tiernan and Tara, and several grandchildren and great grandchildren.
+Williams has been married to Sharon since 1971 and they have three adult children (Myrddin, Tiernan and Tara), six grandchildren and two great grandchildren (2025).